Vincent Ryan (priest): Merewether allegations

-Gerard McDonald and the other boys told their parents that Ryan was sexually abusing them.
-Gerard's mother gave a police statement that her son told her Ryan had been touching him "down there".
-Later that day the father of another boy, came to the house and spoke about the incident.
-The man said he was going to report the allegations to Monsignor Cotter.
+Phylis McDonald told police that her son Gerard told her Ryan had been touching him "down there".
+Later that day the father of another boy said he was going to report the allegations to Monsignor Cotter.
 On the same night, Sister Woodward reported the allegations to Cotter, which she said was "oral and anal penetration, penis sucking and attempts at masturbation".
-Cotter asked Woodward what he should do.
-Woodward told him to remove Ryan from access to children immediately and suggested sending Ryan to Peter Evans, a psychiatrist with the Order of Franciscan Friars in Melbourne.
+Cotter asked Woodward what he should do and Woodward told him to remove Ryan from access to children immediately, suggested he send Ryan to Peter Evans, a psychiatrist with the Order of Franciscan Friars in Melbourne.
 On 16 December 1975, Cotter wrote to Evans, explaining there had been a serious incident "involving altar boys and more than one".

-Following the reports from Woodward and the boy's father, Cotter confronted Ryan who admitted he had sexually abused children.
+Following the multiple reports, Cotter confronted Ryan who admitted he had sexually abused the children.
 Woodward received a phone-call from Cotter shortly after she had reported the allegation to him.
 He told her that Ryan had "knelt at his feet, wept and admitted what he had done".

-Melbourne
+Sister Geatches did not report what she knew about Ryan to her successor, Sister Ursula Kauter.
+Geatches told the Royal Commission she thought paedophilia could be cured with treatment and regretted not taking further action.
+In 1976, Kauter was approached by Phylis McDonald who told the nun that her son and other boys had been sexually abused by Ryan.

-Despite Ryan's admissions, Monsignor Cotter sent him to the remote Wollombi parish.
-In late January 1976, Ryan arrived at "La Verna" Franciscan retreat house in Kew, Melbourne.
-His parishioners were told that the priest was on a "pastoral" 'study course.
-Peter Evans only held one consultation with Ryan when he admitted his sexual attraction to young boys.
-Cotter made no inquiries with Evans regarding Ryan or his progress and sought no recommendation or assurance that Ryan was cured or that he was fit to return to ministry.
+Despite his admissions, Monsignor Cotter sent Ryan to the remote Wollombi parish.
+In late January 1976, Ryan travelled to "La Verna" Franciscan retreat house in Kew, Melbourne.
+Ryan's parishioners were told he was on a "pastoral" 'study course.
+Peter Evans met Ryan once, where Ryan admitted his sexual attraction to young boys.
+Cotter made no inquiries with Evans regarding Ryan and sought no recommendation or assurance that Ryan was cured or fit to return to ministry.
 Evans was not aware the diocese was waiting and relying on his advice on Ryan's future career.

 In an interview for the ABC television series Revelation, Evans said that "The only reason Ryan was sent to me at La Verna was because the church wanted to cover up a crime."

-Ryan remained in Melbourne, undertaking a postgraduate course at the National Pastoral Institute in Elsternwick.
-In Merewether, Sister Geatches did not report what she knew about Ryan to her successor, Sister Ursula Kauter.
-Geatches told the royal commission that she thought paedophilia could be cured with treatment and regretted not taking further action.
-In 1976, Kauter was approached by Phylis McDonald who told the nun that her son Gerard and other boys had been involved in a sexual incident with Ryan.
+Ryan undertook a postgraduate course at the National Pastoral Institute in Elsternwick.

+Return to Newcastle and Hunter region

 In June 1976, Bishop Toohey died and was replaced by Bishop Leo Clarke.
-On 14 November 1976, Ryan wrote to the newly installed bishop saying that he would return to Maitland in early December.
-Clarke replied, appointing Ryan assistant priest of Newcastle and asking him to begin on 18 December.
+On 14 November 1976, Ryan wrote to Clarke saying he would return to Maitland in December.
+Clarke replied, appointing Ryan assistant priest of Newcastle and asking him to begin 18 December.
 Both Cotter and Clarke assumed, wrongly, that Ryan was cured.
 As such, Ryan was not subject to any restrictions preventing him from interacting with children.